2024 Strade Bianche

 The 2024 Strade Bianche was a road cycling one-day race that took place on 2 March in Tuscany, Italy.
 It was the 18th edition of Strade Bianche and the fifth event of the 2024 UCI World Tour.
-It was won by Tadej Pogačar with a solo of 81 km.
+It was won for the second time by Slovenian Tadej Pogačar following a solo escape of 81 km.

 Route

 The 2024 edition of the race saw significant modifications to its route, incorporating an additional loop and an increased number of gravel sectors, thereby extending the course to cover a total distance of 215 km.
 This edition featured 15 gravel sectors, highlighting the event's characteristic challenge through the 'strade bianche' — the gravel roads of Tuscany.

 Teams

 Twenty-five teams participated in the race, all eighteen UCI WorldTeams and seven UCI ProTeams.